 - Product’s name (Nescafe)

-- Symbols (e.g. Symbol of Maharaja in
+- Symbols (e.g. Symbol of Maharaja in case of Air India).

 - Letters generally standing for company’s name e.g. ICICI.